dentarg/auth0-blog/_posts/2017-08-18-integrating-spring-data-jpa-postgresql-liquibase.markdown

 - Project Metadata Artifact: **questionmarks**
 - Selected Dependencies: let's leave this empty

 Note that although this blog post will show the configuration for Gradle, we could easily use Maven.
-Just keep in mind that if we choose **Maven Project** the dependency configuration will be different.
-Besides that the Spring Boot version does *not* need to be *1.5.6*.
+Let's just keep in mind that if we choose **Maven Project** the dependency configuration will be different.
+Besides that, the Spring Boot version does *not* need to be *1.5.6*.
 The examples here must probably work with older and newer versions.

 After that we just need to import the new Spring Boot project in our preferred IDE (Integrated Development Environment).